MicrosoftDocs/azure-devops-yaml-schema/content/steps-checkout.md

 * Explicitly set `fetchDepth: 0` in your `checkout` step.

 To configure the fetch depth for a pipeline, you can either set the `fetchDepth` property in the `checkout` step, or configure the **Shallow fetch** setting in the [pipeline settings UI](/azure/devops/pipelines/repos/azure-repos-git#shallow-fetch).

+> [!NOTE]
+> If you explicitly set `fetchDepth` in your `checkout` step, that setting takes priority over the setting configured in the pipeline settings UI.
+Setting `fetchDepth: 0` fetches all history and overrides the **Shallow fetch** setting.

 ### Clean property